otrv4/otrv4/otrv4.md

     sufficient to check '(S * G) = R + (k * H_1)'.
 ```

-### Validating a User Profile
+### Validating a Client Profile

-To validate a User Profile, you must (in this order):
+To validate a Client Profile, you must (in this order):

-1. Verify that the User Profile has not expired.
+1. Verify that the Client Profile has not expired.
 2. Verify that the `Versions` field contains the character "4".
 3. Validate that the `Public Shared Prekey` and the `Ed448 Public Key` are on
    the curve Ed448-Goldilocks.
 See